dune73/katacoda-scenarios/scenario-7/step6.md

 Before we move to the next step, here is a quiz question for you:

->>Quiz: What was the IP address of the requests with an anomaly score of "2"<<
+>>Quiz: What was the IP address of the requests with an incoming anomaly score of "2"<<
 === 192.168.3.0